-State Insurance Commissioners In Hot Seat In National Health Care Drama
+Vital Health Officials You’ve Never Heard Of: Insurance Commissioners In The Hot Seat

 Sometimes a past résumé draws increased public scrutiny of a regulator’s actions on issues under the department’s purview.

-Connecticut Insurance Commissioner Katherine Wade, who was a Cigna executive before being named commissioner, was fined $500 in June after the state’s Freedom of Information Commission ruled that she improperly withheld documents related to a proposed merger between Aetna and Humana.
-She is currently appealing the ruling.
+Connecticut Insurance Commissioner Katharine Wade, who was a Cigna executive before being named commissioner, was fined $500 in June after the state’s Freedom of Information Commission ruled that she improperly withheld documents related to a proposed merger between Aetna and Humana.
+She is appealing the ruling, her office said, seeking clarity on what they see as a conflict between insurance laws, which require confidentiality for some information, and the freedom of information statutes.
 The proposed merger was called off in February after a federal court blocked the deal, but not before a state review of Connecticut-based Aetna’s plan drew criticism because of Wade’s past employment.

 Eleven commissioners are elected and the remainder are appointed and — as such — face new political pressures in a highly partisan health care debate.

-Note: Correction: This story was updated on Sept.
-6 to correct the spelling of Connecticut Insurance Commissioner Katharine Wade.
-It also adds a description from her office of the dispute she is appealing.
-The interactive map was updated Sept.
-6 to reflect the appointment of a new insurance commissioner in Pennsylvania.